Showing posts with label granddaugher. Show all posts

 History of the Liberty Bell:

-John Pass and John Stow cast a new bell in 1873, using metal from the first liberty bell that came from London, England.
+John Pass and John Stow cast a new bell in 1873, using metal from the first liberty bell from London, England.
 But in 1846 a thin crack began to affect the sound of the bell and it was repaired and cracked again when it rang for George Washington’s birthday celebration and it has not rung since.

 It weighs 2000 lbs. and is made of 70% copper and 25 % tin; it has a small amount of lead, zinc, arsenic, gold, and silver.